delara38/delara38.github.io/_pages/about.md

 ---

-I am a Master of Science (MSc) student at the Universtiy of Toronto in the <a href='https://rvl.cs.toronto.edu/'>Robot Vision and Learning Lab</a> Supervised by <a href='https://www.cs.toronto.edu/~florian/'> Prof. Florian Shkurti</a>.
+I am a Master of Science (MSc) student at the University of Toronto in the <a href='https://rvl.cs.toronto.edu/'>Robot Vision and Learning Lab</a> Supervised by <a href='https://www.cs.toronto.edu/~florian/'> Prof. Florian Shkurti</a>.
 Previously, I obtained a B.A. at McGill University where I was fortunate to conduct research advised advised by <a href='https://mila.quebec/en/directory/doina-precup'>Prof. Doina Precup</a> and <a href='https://www.math.mcgill.ca/~steele/Site/Home.html'>Prof. Russell Steele</a>.

 My main driving question during my masters: How can RL scale better than BC for Pre-Training?

-Papers in the offline RL community suggest RL should outperform BC when trained on large noisy datasets containing suboptimal demonstrations.
+Recent works suggest RL should outperform BC when trained on large noisy datasets containing suboptimal demonstrations.
 This setting bears a strong resemblance to the majority of internet data out there.
 Yet, RL has failed to be used in favour of BC for large-scale pre-training.
 My research goal is to help get RL to a place where it reliably surpasses BC.
 In my masters I have been focusing on answering questions which I believe will help this push.